The City of Eugene is a partner in efforts to address and reduce homelessness, but no one entity can solve this complex issue alone.

-Implementing strategies outlined in the City's Community Safety Initiative, including increased support for alternative shelter programs and Resource Center for people experiencing homelessness.
+Implementing strategies outlined in the City's Community Safety Initiative, including increased support for alternative shelter programs.

 Improving current programs and building strong, collaborative, community networks that are coordinated and responsive to different needs, including those around camp clean-up and response.